-In case you’re wondering, what the heck is the difference between a brand, branding, marketing, advertising, digital marketing and communications anyway?
+In case you’re wondering, what the heck is the difference between a brand, branding, marketing, advertising, digital marketing, organic, paid, and communications anyway?

 Here are some basic definitions from my own experience and subject-matter experts such as, Julian Cole, a strategy consultant to global brands including Apple, Facebook, Disney and Uber.

 No one is an EXPERT at all of these.
 There are many different roles and people that play a part when it comes to a fully functioning marketing operation for any company.
 It takes a special person to manage it all, but likely there is a team working TOGETHER on all of these different aspects to fully function.
 Unless a company is only focusing on 1 or 2 of these at at time—only a unicorn could attempt to handle ALL of this on their own.